Professor

 Bronin

 Sara C. Bronin is a Mexican-American architect, attorney, George Washington University professor, and policymaker whose interdisciplinary work focuses on how law and policy can foster more equitable, sustainable, well-designed, and connected places.
-She wrote Key to the City: How Zoning Shapes Our World, and she founded and leads the National Zoning Atlas, which is digitizing, demystifying, and democratizing information about zoning in the United States.
+She wrote Key to the City: How Zoning Shapes Our World, and she founded and leads the National Zoning Atlas and National Preservation Atlas, which illuminate land use rules influencing our economy, society, health, and happiness.
+For that work, she received the 2025 Heinz Award for the Economy.

-Bronin is one of the foremost American scholars in property, land use, zoning, and historic preservation law, having (co-)authored two treatises, four books, and dozens of articles.
+As a scholar, Bronin has (co-)authored two treatises, four books, and dozens of articles.
 She has been a reformer and change-maker in public roles at the local, state, and federal levels, including a Presidentially-appointed, Senate-confirmed role chairing the federal historic preservation agency.
 She holds a J.D. from Yale (Harry S Truman Scholarship), M.Sc. from the University of Oxford (Rhodes Scholarship), and B.Architecture and B.A. in Plan II from the University of Texas.
 A seventh-generation Texan, Sara is a native Houstonian.

 She serves as an Associate Reporter on American Law Institute's Restatement of the Law Fourth, Property project.